jariperttunen/lukeghg/GHG_SCENARIO.md

 The results for scenarios are in three parts:

   1. LULUCF summary sheet presenting the total tally
-  2. Excel land use summary sheets for land use clusters generated from
+  2. Land use summary sheets for land use clusters generated from
-  3. Excel sheets for land use and land use change classes constructed from scenario results.
+  3. Land use and land use change classes sheets in turn constructed from scenario results.

 The undescore ('_') in a sheet name denotes summary for a land use cluster and hyphen ('-') change in land use.
 For example Lands_FL means lands to forest land and CL-FL means cropland to forest land.